AdguardTeam/HostlistsRegistry/README.md

   - `description` — filter description
   - `timeAdded` — time when this filter was added to the registry; milliseconds since January 1, 1970; you can exec `new Date().getTime()` in the browser console to get the current time
   - `homepage` — filter website/homepage
+  - `deprecated` - optional, boolean, filter is deprecated and must not be used
   - `expires` — filter's default expiration period
   - `displayNumber` — this number is used when AdGuard sorts available filters (GUI)
   - `environment` - either `dev` or `prod`.
 Only `prod` lists are available in AdGuard DNS.